Recently updated on November 30th, 2024 at 11:18 am

 Representation: Sapphic Characters

 We follow Ivy Aberdeen.
-Her house is destroyed by a hurricane.
+A hurricane destroys her house.
 In the aftermath, someone steals her notebook full of secret drawings of her crush (A girl)

 An excellent take on realizing you like girls.
 The character starts feeling distanced from friends obsessing over boys.
 And the panic about coming out.
 Heart-breaking and heartwarming.